RammahKarpous/laravel-coding-challenge/README.md

 ## View quotes
 1. Navigate to '/login' route
-2. Email address is "rammah@email.com" and password us "password"
+2. Email address is "rammah@email.com" and password is "password"

 ## Testing